HOME AWAY FROM HOME FAMILY CHILD CARE

-Using the computer as a tool, your child will learn things such as hand/eye coordination, letter and number recognition and colors.
+Using the computer as a tool, your child will learn things such as hand/eye coordination, letter and number recognition, same and differences, and colors.
 We have a variety of preschool programs we use to let the children learn at their own paces.

 We have a large fenced in yard complete with all the equipment necessary to improve large and small motor skills, balance, coordination, & imagination.

 I implement many parts of many different preschool programs.
 We learn through guidance and self expression.
 If your child becomes interested in frogs and toads, then we'll do some research and preschool based around that topic.
-As of now we use Carol's Affordable Curriculum, Reach for the Stars, Perpetual Preschool.
+As of now we use Carol's Affordable Curriculum, Reach for the Stars, Perpetual Preschool, and KrayonKids for ideas.